Last updated 14 September 2023

-The number of overnight stays in public accommodation in Longyearbyen in the course of a year gives an indication of the influx of tourists and other visitors to Longyearbyen and its vicinity.
-There will also be a link between the number of overnight stays and the scale of sightseeing excursions, organized trips and non-organized outdoor recreation using Longyearbyen as the base.
+The number of annual overnight stays in public accommodation in Longyearbyen shows the attraction of Svalbard as a travel destination and gives an indication of what impact the natural and cultural environment in Longyearbyen and its vicinity (day trip areas) may be exposed to.
+There is also a link between the number of overnight stays and the scale of sightseeing excursions, organised trips and non-organised outdoor recreation using Longyearbyen as a base.

-Photo: Stein Ø. Nilsen / Norwegian Polar Institute
+Longyearbyen.
+Photo: Jon Leithe / Norwegian Polar Institute.

 What is being monitored?